gkopacz/CyberSec-HomeLab/Day04-Windows-Clients-Domain-Join-and-GPOs/README.md

 # 🛠️ Setup Walkthrough

-AWith the domain controller, DNS, and DHCP services now fully configured, I moved on to provisioning two Windows client machines, one **Windows 10** and one **Windows 11** - and joining them to the `adlab.local` domain.
+With the domain controller, DNS, and DHCP services now fully configured, I moved on to provisioning two Windows client machines, one **Windows 10** and one **Windows 11** - and joining them to the `adlab.local` domain.
 This included renaming them to match lab conventions, and verifying domain authentication using the test user accounts created earlier.

 ## 1️⃣ Windows Clients VM Setup